CurvNet: Latent Contour Representation and Iterative Data Engine for Curvature Angle Estimation: Conclusion

 \section{Conclusion}

-We have proposed a novel self-generating framework utilizing LRA parameterized spine representation for automatic Cobb angle measurement.
-LRA coefficient regression and anchor box classification with sparse and dense assignments are combined to detect irregular contours of spinal segments.
-Besides, we have proposed a data engine with semi-supervised labeling and privacy review, which culminates in the open-source largest scoliosis X-ray dataset Spinal-AI2024.
+We have proposed a novel curvature angle estimation framework with latent contour representation based contour detection and iterative data engine based image self-generation.
+Latent contour coefficient regression and anchor box classification with sparse and dense assignments are combined to detect irregular contours of spinal segments.
+Besides, we have proposed an iterative data engine with semi-supervised labeling and privacy review, which culminates in the open-source largest scoliosis X-ray dataset Spinal-AI2024.
 Extensive experiments have demonstrated the effectiveness of our method, achieving state-of-the-art performance on public, private, and generated datasets for both maximum Cobb angle and three regional Cobb angles.
+In future work, we will improve PT Cobb angle estimation by introducing anatomical constraints or region-specific landmark filtering.